![]() ![]() My ideas for a good zoning code07/21/2025 |

 The main difference between Natural and Rural Zones is which of these ground covers are prioritized and the ease of development within each.

 In Rural Zones, Cultivated and Managed areas are prioritized, and development is relatively permissive.
-As long as new development does not increase the combined amount of Structure and Curated area within a 0.5km radius of the center point of the development beyond 20% of the total land area (excluding land zoned Urban, Highway, or Industrial), the development should generally be permitted as long as it does not cause undue environmental harm, Cultivated and Managed areas may take up as land area as desired, as Rural areas are intended to be working areas of agriculture and other primary industries.
+As long as new development does not increase the combined amount of Structure and Curated area within a 0.5km radius of the center point of the development beyond 20% of the total land area (land zoned Urban, Highway, or Industrial are treated as "Wild" for the purposes of this calculation), the development should generally be permitted as long as it does not cause undue environmental harm (as determined by the Department of the Environment).
+Cultivated and Managed areas may take up as land area as desired, as Rural areas are intended to be working areas of agriculture and other primary industries.
 If they wish, Municipalities and UDZs may set lower limits than 20% for the maximum developable land area.

 While all land use types allowed by the given Land Use Overlay (described later) which covers the area are permitted in Rural areas, uses which support agriculture and similar industries are favored.
-This includes, but is not limited to, farm houses, barns, farm goods stores, lumber mills, silage facilities, farmstands, etc. Uses not directly related to rural industries should not exceed the offerings provided in nearby UDZs, unless the service would be difficult to offer in an urban setting.
-For example, although a small gas station convenience store would be permitted in a Rural Zone, a full service supermarket would likely not be if it offers a wider selection of goods than are available in the grocery stores in the nearest UDZ.
-However, a plant nursery, which would be difficult to offer in an urban area, would be permitted.
+This includes, but is not limited to, farm houses, barns, farm goods stores, lumber mills, silage facilities, farmstands, etc. Uses not directly related to rural industries should not exceed the offerings provided in nearby UDZs (those within 5km), unless the service would be difficult to offer in an urban setting.
+For example, although a small gas station convenience store would be permitted in a Rural Zone, a full service supermarket would likely not be if it offers a wider selection of goods than are available in the grocery stores in the nearest UDZ (unless that UDZ is more than 5km away from the proposed development site).
+However, a plant nursery, which would be difficult to offer in an urban area, would be permitted, regardless of the offerings in the nearest UDZ.

 In Natural Areas, Wild areas are prioritized, and development is strictly regulated.
 Environmental reviews should be conducted for all new development, and all landcover types except Wild should not exceed 20% of land area within the 0.5km radius of any new developments.
 If they wish, municipalities may set stricter limits, or may regulate the proportions of each ground coverage type independently.
 Natural Areas are intended as places of environmental preservation and outdoor recreation.